KNNeo/knneo.github.io/README.md

 Whole site uses a universal dark mode file darkmode.js, styles for dark mode dependent on each page; Supports Firefox and Chromium-based browsers.<br/>
 <hr>
+Note: The blog is not a dev blog, just an export of my personal blog;
-Note: Blog is customised for responsive layout from old Blogger theme; Code arrangement messy, currently only used for archiving purposes.
+<br/><br/>Blog is customised for responsive layout from old Blogger theme; Code arrangement messy, currently only used for archiving purposes.
 For more generic use, see Blogger View which allows input of XML file from Blogger.